Tracing the Famous Delhi to Rajasthan Road Trip Trajectories

 - Camel Safari in Thar

-The climate is always in extremes here in this estate, but the fervor on the streets and also in the desert continues to grasp all the spotlight.
+The climate is always in extremes here in this estate.
+However, the fervor on the streets and also in the desert never slows down.
 So, don’t miss it for the world.

 Top places to visit in Jaisalmer: